yellows8/3ds_homemenuhax/README.md

 When built with ENABLE_LOADROPBIN=1, this can boot into the homebrew-launcher if the ropbin listed above is one for the homebrew-launcher and was pre-patched.

 With the release archive, you have to hold down the L button while Home Menu is booting(at the time the ROP checks for it), in order to boot into the hblauncher payload.
 Otherwise, Home Menu will boot like normal.

-Even with the latest git builds, hblauncher still doesn't work quite right when the app requires booting into another process.
-It works fine when booting into a different process isn't needed however.

 # Installation
 To install the exploit for booting hblauncher, you *must* use the themehax_installer app.
 You must already have a way to boot into the hblauncher payload for running this app(which can include themehax if it's already setup): http://3dbrew.org/wiki/Homebrew_Exploits